Melbourne Victory FC: Post-Muscat era (2019–2021)

-Popovic era (2021–present)
+Popovic era (2021–2024)

 On 22 April 2021, the Victory announced that Tony Popovic will take over as the club's manager from the beginning of the 2021–22 season.
-On 5 February 2022, the Victory defeated the Central Coast Mariners 2-1 at AAMI Park to win the 2021 FFA Cup, achieving Popovic's first trophy as manager of the club, as well as the Victory's second FFA Cup title.
+On 5 February 2022, the Victory defeated the Central Coast Mariners 2–1 at AAMI Park to win the 2021 FFA Cup, achieving Popovic's first trophy as manager of the club, as well as the Victory's second FFA Cup title.
 This was the last edition of the competition under the FFA Cup name; from 2022, the competition will be known as the Australia Cup.

 In the lead up to the 2022–23 A-League Men season, the club announced the signing of former Manchester United and Portugal national team great Nani on Tuesday 12 July 2022, on a two-year contract, and was allocated the number seventeen jersey.
 On the following Friday 15 July 2022, the club played against Manchester United at the Melbourne Cricket Ground, as participant in United's 2022 pre-season tour of East Asia.
 Nani made his unofficial debut as substitute in front of the 74,157 spectators present, with the match finishing in 1–4 loss.

+In the lead up to the opening 2022–23 A-League round, commentator Michael Zappone stated that 'for me, they're Melbourne Victory the favourites to win the title this season.'

+Following the World Cup break, on 12 December 2022, preceding the Christmas Melbourne Derby fixture, the Australian Professional Leagues announced an agreement with Destination NSW that would see the 2023, 2024, and 2025 A-League Men Grand Finals hosted in Sydney, as opposed to the traditional format of being hosted by the finalist that finished higher during the regular season.
+This announcement was met with widespread opposition from fans.
+A 20th minute walkout was staged by the former active groups of both clubs, Original Style Melbourne and City Terrace.
+In the 20th minute, the match was suspended by referee Alex King as flares were thrown onto both sides of the pitch.
+Tom Glover threw one of a flare back into the crowd of Victory supporters, sparking a pitch invasion where Glover was struck with a metal bucket.
+Security, a Channel 10 Cameraman, and referee Alex King were also subject to the violence.
+The pitch invasion forced the Derby's abandonment in the 22nd minute (score being 1–0 to City) due to concerns with player safety.

+On 18 December 2022, Football Australia issued Melbourne Victory with a show cause notice, for the club to show cause on why they should not face serious sanctions for bringing the game into disrepute.

+On 23 December 2022, Football Australia imposed interim sanctions on Melbourne Victory while the show cause process was worked through.
+These sanctions included: